JanHett/ml-101/chapters/0 Python Environment Setup/__PYTHON_ENV__.md

 > This section is specifically about the system environment and ecosystem around Python.
 If you want to learn about the language, check out [the official Python site's compilation of resources](https://www.python.org/about/gettingstarted/).
 >
+> In general this tutorial assumes that you are familiar with the language, but have used it in the past for a different purpose (e.g. server development, image processing, ...).
+>
 > Please note that we are using Python 3 - it is similar, but not identical to the recently obsoleted Python 2.

 ## Python installation